-Gain UNICEF Child Friendly City status, ensuring every child and young person has their voice heard and needs taken into account when planning and delivering services.

-Through the Cardiff Commitment, improve collaboration between Schools, Employers, and Further and Higher Education Institutions to further develop the authenticity of the School Curriculum in Cardiff, strengthening the power of education to transform young people's futures and build the skills needed in 21st century workplaces.

-Develop approaches to identify early those at risk of Adverse Childhood Experiences (ACEs) and establish preventative, multi-agency interventions that support children and families before they reach crisis point.

-Deliver a nurturing, empowering, safe and trusted approach to emotional well-being and mental health for children and young people, enhancing preventative services and supporting children presenting in acute psychological distress.
+1 Gain UNICEF Child Friendly City status, ensuring every child and young person has their voice heard and needs taken into account when planning and delivering public services.
+2 Through the Cardiff Commitment, improve collaboration between Schools, Employers, and Further and Higher Education Institutions to further develop the authenticity of the School Curriculum in Cardiff, strengthening the power of Education to transform young people's futures and build the skills needed in 21 st century workplaces.
+3 Develop approaches to identify early those at risk of Adverse Childhood Experiences (ACEs) and establish preventative, multi-agency, interventions that support children and families before they reach crisis point.
+4 Deliver a nurturing, empowering, safe and trusted approach to emotional well-being and mental health for children and young people, enhancing preventative services and supporting children presenting in acute psychological distress.
+(Strategic Lead: RPB) 5 Improve childhood vaccination/ immunisation uptake in Cardiff, particularly in the most deprived communities/ socio-economic groups, through delivering a data-led, targeted approach.
+6 Increase the percentage of children and young people with a healthy weight and increase physical activity levels, by delivering the Move More, Eat Well Strategy .
+7 Reduce - and ultimately prevent - the uptake of smoking in children and young people.
+8 Develop an integrated care model - and improve the support offer - for children and young people with co-occurring complex health and disability needs.
+(Strategic Lead: RPB) 9 Deliver safe and supportive communities to keep our children and young people safe from harm by: Preventing and reduce offending by children and young people through delivering the Building Safer Futures Together Strategy for youth justice.
+Addressing serious youth violence through developing a robust, integrated, data-led approach to public services that work with young people.

+10 Identify and recognise unpaid carers, including young carers, for the vital contribution they make to the community and the people they care for, enabling unpaid carers to have a life alongside caring.
 (Strategic Lead: RPB)

-Improve childhood vaccination/immunisation uptake in Cardiff, particularly in the most deprived communities/ socio-economic groups, through delivering a data-led, targeted approach.

-Increase the percentage of children and young people with a healthy weight and increase physical activity levels, by delivering the Move More, Eat Well Strategy 2020-2023.

-Reduce - and ultimately prevent - the uptake of smoking in children and young people.

-Develop an integrated care model - and improve the support offer - for children and young people with cooccurring complex health and disability needs.
-(Strategic Lead: RPB)

-Deliver safe and supportive communities to keep our children and young people safe from harm by:

-- Preventing and reducing offending by children and young people through delivering the Building Safer Futures Together Strategy for youth justice. - Addressing serious youth violence through developing a robust, integrated, data-led approach to public services that work with young people.

-Identify and recognise unpaid carers, including young carers, for the vital contribution they make to the community and the people they care for, enabling unpaid carers to have a life alongside caring.
-(Strategic Lead: RPB)

-Cardiff is a Great Place to Grow Older
+2.Cardiff is a Great Place to Grow Older